 Growth Priority Areas are the city's largest activity centres and corridors.
-They are characterized by the largest concentration of commercial and employment uses in the city, arts and cultural services, and offer a mix of residential densities and building forms.
+They are characterized by the largest concentration of commercial and employment uses in the city, arts and cultural services, and a mix of high density residential development offer a mix of residential densities and building forms.
 They offer the most walkable environments, have the best transit service and the greatest access to active transportation and daily needs amenities.
 Growth Priority Areas are identified in Schedule 1 - Growth Management.